Mission and Vision

 Recognizing the overpopulation of dogs and cats needed proactive solutions, they began picking up pets from Valley residents once a week and making the 100 mile round trip to the Santa Barbara Humane Society facility to have the animals spayed and neutered.
 The following day, they repeated the 100 mile drive to pick them up and return them to their homes.
 Later, they found a local veterinarian, in Los Olivos, to do the surgery, but these dedicated ladies continued to pick the animals up and return them to their owners.

 By 1979 they had reached the point where they were able to establish a formal organization, and a non-profit corporation was formed in December of that year.
 They hoped this entity would provide continuity to carry out their mission and enable them to obtain financial support from the community.
+The Santa Ynez Valley Humane Society was founded in 1979 and is the oldest animal welfare organization in northern Santa Barbara County.

 Operating as the Santa Ynez Valley Humane Society, Inc., a private, non-profit California corporation, they continued their established method of using their own homes as havens to house and care for local pets and making regular trips to pick up and deliver animals for their spay and neuter program.